 - Remain hopeful and make decisions based upon certain information.

-6. Prioritize, simplify and align information
+6. Prioritise, simplify and align information

 All organizations must learn to ‘measure what matters’.
 The metrics used will have a profound impact on the effectiveness with which strategy is implemented.
-Today we have access to more and more data, but leaders must ensure that the right information is prioritized, simplified and your teams are aligned behind it.
+Today we have access to more and more data, but leaders must ensure that the right information is prioritised, simplified and your teams are aligned behind it.
 That way, the metrics can actually support and benefit the business.

 - Focus on output, over input.
 Determine your end goal – and how this will be measured – and work backwards.